secrierlab/EMT/README.md

 ## extrinsic_hallmarks
 This folder contains the code to quantify the extrinsic hallmarks of EMT
+- **run_fibroblast_deconvolution.R:** This is the script used to quantify the levels of fibroblast infiltration.
+Contains also the code to run the multinomial logistic regression with the fibroblasts signals and the HMM states.
+- **run_tme_deconvolution.R:** This is the script used to quantify the cell components of Tumour Micro Environment (TME).
+Contains also the code to run the multinomial logistic regression with the TME signals and the HMM states.

 ## intrinsic_hallmarks
 This folder contains the code to quantify the intrinsic hallmarks of EMT